Normal male testosterone levels

 The researchers then take all of the results from this group of men from different age groups and states of health and put the results into a graph.

 Then, a % of the top and bottom values are removed (by using statistical analysis such as standard deviations from the mean) and you are left with the ‘normal’ male testosterone levels/values.

 Can you see the problem with this?

-If we know that the average man’s free testosterone levels drop over time from the age of 30, then it is clear that comparing a 20 year olds’ levels with the testosterone levels of an 80 year old is rather silly!
+If we know that the average man’s free testosterone levels drop over time from the age of 30, then it is clear that comparing a 20 year olds’ levels with the testosterone levels of an 80 year old doesn’t make sense.
+More importantly, the range used is not based on when men get symptoms, but instead on statistical analysis.
+The levels that labs use for their ranges aren’t actually normal ranges (as with other markers such as thyroid hormones, cholesterol and HbA1C).
+Instead, they are the 95% of men in the middle ranges, with the 5% either side of the range being deemed low or high.

-Another issue with these ‘normal’ testosterone levels is that the laboratories responsible for producing the values have different ideas of what constitutes a low level that needs treatment.
+Another issue with these normal testosterone levels given by the labs is that the laboratories responsible for producing the values have different ideas of what constitutes a low level that needs treatment.
 They vary considerably and can result in a man not receiving the treatment they require and would benefit from if they were tested elsewhere.

 Low Testosterone Test